 - Environmental damage (smoke, perfume, mildew, mold)

-Borrowers are subject to the loan and fine policies of the institution that owns the material.
-All library patrons can be charged fines and lost book charges by the lending library for failure to return or renew material by the due date.
+Borrowers are subject to the loan policies of the institution that owns the material.
+All library patrons can be charged lost book fees by the lending library for failure to return or renew material.

-If an item you have checked out from an I-Share institution is overdue, you will be blocked from that I-Share institution and won’t be allowed to check out any items from there until the overdue item has been returned or renewed.
+If an item you have checked out from an I-Share institution has been overdue for 21 days, you will be blocked from that I-Share institution and won’t be allowed to check out any items from there until the overdue item has been returned or renewed.

-I-Share lending libraries may request that we suspend the borrowing privileges of U of I patrons who fail to return or renew materials when due, who fail to return recalled material promptly, or pending their receipt of payment for overdue fines, billing fees, or lost book charges.
+I-Share lending libraries may request that we suspend the borrowing privileges of UIUC patrons who fail to return or renew materials when due, who fail to return recalled material promptly, or pending their receipt of payment for billing fees or lost book charges.

 I-Share materials are considered lost when 35 days overdue.